Guido497/phase-separation/README.md

 # phase-separation

-Find here the code associated with the PSAP classifier.
-Currently the code contains several paths which will have to be adapted for each user.
+Find here the code associated with the PSAP classifier and some of the figures in te manuscript.
-In addition, an output folder will have to be specified where the input file for the downstream processing and machine learning is located.
-Here it is specified as df.to_pickle('out\\human_llps.pkl').

-In the near future the PSAP classifier will be updated into a command line tool.
-More information on this can be found on this page soon!
+If you are interested in performing training on a dataset and predicting your own sequences, go to the folder 'quick_usage_for_prediction' in which you find the required workbooks and instructions as to how to do this.